aswinpvijayan/line_ratio_reliability/README.md

 To use the notebooks you would need a working installation of [synthesizer](https://synthesizer-project.github.io/synthesizer/).

 The data (SPS grid, FLARES data, observational data (the public ones)) required for the analysis can be found [here](https://drive.google.com/drive/folders/1dmsp7VNr3qeMwq5jnnAupgcJaekyK8ZD?usp=sharing).

+We have not made the data from Rowland+2025 public, since the paper is not published.
+Please comment out those lines when running the notebook.